sandialabs/toyplot/docs/ethos.rst

 Toyplot, we're exploring simple-but-effective ideas to address the questions a colleague might ask when viewing a graphic in the real world: "What's the value at this weird peak?"
 "Where do those two series cross?"
 "Can I get a copy of the data?"
-We're working on efficient animation that doesn't wreck the quality of your graphic with compression artifacts; and interactive data cursors that display quantities of interest and descriptive statistics just by hovering the mouse.
+We're working on efficient animation that doesn't compromise the quality of your graphic with compression artifacts; and interactive data cursors that display quantities of interest and descriptive statistics just by hovering the mouse.
 And since the raw data is already implicitly embedded in a graphic, why not support